yuan-wenxu/LongcellLite/README.md

 2. Initialize the output directory structure
 3. Build or load annotation
 4. Load the reference genome
-5. Prepare and index the input BAM
+5. Use the input BAM in place and create an index if needed
 6. Filter genes without BAM coverage
 7. Extract read-level isoform structures from the BAM
 8. Extract barcode and UMI from read names